RTHyman/audio-program/README.md

 [16mm Illuminated Pushbutton - Blue Momentary](https://www.adafruit.com/product/1477) \
 [Double-Side Prototype PCB Board](https://www.amazon.com/Double-Side-Prototype-Universal-Printed-Circuit/dp/B012YZ2Q3W?th=1) - not required but adds convenience \

+You will also need
+ - Soldering gun
+ - Solder
+ - Wiring
+ - Watercolour paper or other thick stock paper that will provide some durability.
+Printer paper will not be thick enough for this project.
+Feel free to get creative in making your enclosure!

 # overview of parts

 this guide assumes you already have a raspberry pi zero with raspbian setup and male headers attached - the speaker bonnet uses female headers